FreeCAD/FreeCAD-documentation/wiki/Std_AddonMgr.md

 ## Information for developers

-If you have developed a workbench or macro, and want to see it included in the Addon manager, read how to do so on the repository pages: ([FreeCAD-addons](https://github.com/FreeCAD/FreeCAD-addons/) and [FreeCAD-macros](https://github.com/FreeCAD/FreeCAD-macros/)).
-If you add your macro to the [Macros recipes](Macros_recipes.md) page, there is nothing else to do, it will automatically be picked up by the Addon manager.
+If you have developed a workbench or macro, and want to see it included in the Addon manager, read how to do so on the repository pages: (_ page, there is nothing else to do, it will automatically be picked up by the Addon manager.

 ### Python workbenches